Services, Getting There

 Refuge Visitor Information

 Vast, low-relief country characterizes the Hole-In-The-Rock proposed wilderness.
 The broad Desert Valley and the terminal Desert Dry Lake dominate the southern portion of the area and provide the sediment for the sand dune systems east of the lake bed.
 From the floor of Desert Lake at 3200 feet, to the 5200-foot summits of the volcanic hills in the northern part of the area, the portion of wilderness proposal open to the public sees only 2000 feet in vertical relief.
 Shallow, intrusive rocks create rugged ridges and canyons throughout the northern portion of the area, while the tufts and air-fall component of this Tertiary volcanism gives rise to flat-topped mesas and colorful ash formation.
 The colors and forms of these volcanic rocks contrast dramatically with the Paleozoic limestone that make-up the majority of the Desert National Wildlife Refuge.
 Colorful cliffs, walls, and isolated boulders carved by the ceaseless processes of erosion populate the northern portion of this area.
+Along with East Desert Range proposed Wilderness, this area is part of the Desert Lake Wilderness Complex.

 Despite the rather limited extent of elevation within this region, the area supports four distinct plant communities.
 Although the playa of Desert Lake support virtually no vegetation, the alkali soils immediately surrounding the playa support plants of the Saltbrush Community characterized by extensive stands of greasewood.
 Where the soils rise above the alkali clays and become sandy, the Creosote Bush Community takes hold.
 On the higher alluvial slopes, Joshua Tree Woodlands appear.
 On the highest elevations of this area, the Blackbrush Community intermixes with scattered Joshua trees.